On the Edge: the relation between stellar and dark matter haloes of Milky Way-mass galaxies: The build-up of the accreted stellar and dark matter haloes

 The radial distribution of the stellar accretion times shows a remarkably flat profile both for disrupted and surviving dwarfs out to large radii, in both subsamples.
 This either suggests that the majority of dwarfs contributing to the stellar halo were accreted at roughly the same time or that the stellar halo is dominated by one or two objects.
 In the quiet sample, this may be the case, as few disrupted dwarfs make up nearly half of the stellar halo at all radii.

 For the active sample, above $\sim 0.4-0.5R_{200, \rm m}$ the stellar halo has an increasing contribution from more recently accreted objects, both surviving and disrupted.
+This is in agreement with the findings of \citet{font_insitu}, using GIMIC simulations, who find a declining profile in accretion time as a function of radius for their Mily Way analogue.
 When looking at the radial stripping time (bottom centre of Fig.~\ref{fig3}), we begin to see a mild gradient, whereby material near the halo centre was stripped earlier and the material in the outskirts later on, before the slope flattens, such that above 0.2$R_{200, \rm m}$ the halo material was stripped at approximately the same time.
 This suggests either that the material deposited in the outer parts of the halo from a given dominant object was stripped later on (which seems unlikely as we expect the infalling dwarfs to spiral towards the centre and deposit their stars there), or that the outer regions of the halo are dominated by dwarf galaxies that came on wider orbits, allowing their stars to be stripped later and at larger radii.

 Overall, for the disrupted dwarfs we observe an offset between the accretion and stripping times of approximately 2~Gyr, while for surviving dwarfs this difference amounts to $\sim5$~Gyr, suggesting that the surviving dwarfs are harder to strip due to the particulars of their mass, the mass of the Milky Way analogue and the orbit.